leeannray/Whisper-App/README.md

 Welcome to whisper-ma-phone: an app to take you places...oh the places you'll go.
 Here's what I had in mind:

-AS A developer I want to create an app to connect millenials with one another through posts that share personal photos, comments, and private messages or chat rooms
+AS A developer I want to create an app to connect millenials with one another through posts that are secure/private (via validation and authentication methods) to share personal photos, comments, and private messages or chat rooms
-SO THAT they can receive a positive and encouraging message during this unique time in our history and feel less distanced from one another through a more positive platform
+SO THAT they can share positive messages during this unique time in our history through unique usernames, personal photos, posts, and ability to know what friends and potential new friends are up to in real-time
-IN ORDER TO walk through how to develop a React app (for developers) while also instilling a more positive social media message for our generation and others (including those who will, in the future, develop similar apps)
+IN ORDER TO walk through how to develop a React app (for developers) while also instilling a more positive social media message for our generation and others (including those who will, in the future, develop similar apps) via React
-SO THAT all of us 90's kids can be more connected, empowered, and motivated
+SO THAT all of us 90's kids can be more connected, empowered, and motivated through an MERN app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+AND:

-# This app was created using React by the amazing people at Facebook
+# This app was created using React by the amazing people at Facebook: many thanks

+The waiting place…

-The waiting place…Everyone is just waiting.
+Everyone is just waiting.
 NO that's not for…us?
-Oh the places we'll go!

-Ready for anything under the sky: hope the Seuss family doesn't sue but hope you all enjoy a stroll down a nostalgic lane.
+We've got places to go.

+# Credit

+Thank you Seuss family.
+Developers: hope this helps--oh the places we can go.
+Users: all alone--we are quite a lot.
+Scary [explitive] BUT--,sure--sometimes we go on and on … like this README?
+So, why are you still reading.
+Get on your way.

+# Still reading?

 Be sure when you step...and just never forget to be dextrous..and NEVER mix up your left right foot for your left.